-For the sales and management expense, it is divided into the following:
+For the selling and administrative expense, it is divided into the following:

-- 1) Sales Expense drops by 24% as the sales volume declined from 792,816 tons in 2012 to 720,318 tons in 2013. - 2) Management Expense drops by 14% from the previous year as it account for the repair cost of broken machines at the factory. - 3) Fee paid to Sugar Fund a fund the company contributed to the Cane and Sugar Fund to support the cane and sugar industry in Thailand.
+- 1) Selling Expense increased by 31% as the sales volume increased from 720,318 tons in 2013 to 836,701 tons in 2014. - 2) Administrative Expense increased by 7% from THB 603 million to THB 644 million. - 3) Fee paid to Sugar Fund a fund the company contributed to the Cane and Sugar Fund to support the cane and sugar industry in Thailand.
 Since 2001, the company contributed money to this fund in two ways.
 First, through deducting THB 5/kg from all the sugar it sold domestically.
 Second, the company pays the fund with the difference in VAT that it gained from the price of sugar it used to sell previously with VAT and currently without VAT as required by current pricing regulation.
 Hence, the amount of fund the company contributes each year will depend on the domestic price of sugar during that year.
-In 2013, the amount of fund the company contributed is less than that of the previous year as the volume of domestic sugar sale decreases from 197,975 tons in 2012 to 192,331 tons at the beginning of 2013.
+In 2014, the amount of fund the company contributed is less than that of the previous year as the volume of domestic sugar sale decreases from 192,331 tons in 2013 to 177,057 tons in 2014.

-4) Financial expense and corporate tax - the burden of interest from investing in a few new projects had lead to an increase in the company's financial costs of 21%.
+Financial expense and corporate tax - the burden of interest from investing in a few new projects and delay sugar shipment by customer had lead to an increase in the company's financial costs of 24%.
 However, the company also has some tax relief from some of its business operations from the Board of Investment of Thailand (BOI).

-As a result, the company's overall profit decreased by 29% from 2,354 million in 2012 to THB 1,661 million in 2013.
+As a result, the company reported net profit decreased by 3% from THB 1,676 million to THB 1,626 million